-- Do not set the system mode to "EM HEAT."
-This prevents the heat pump from operating, and relies only on the costly auxiliary heating elements to provide heat." - Keep the fan set to "Auto" or "Circ."
+Set the "AUX HEAT" switch to "Normal."
+Do not set this switch to "Emergency."
+This prevents the heat pump from operating, and relies only on the costly auxiliary heating elements to provide heat."
+The "Lockout" setting prevents the auxiliary heat from ever coming on.
+This may not provide sufficient heat when it's very cold out.

+• Keep the fan set to "Auto."
 When set to "On," the fan will run all the time, wasting energy.

-• Set your thermostat to avoid having the red light appear by the display (see above).
+Set your thermostat to avoid having "AUX HEAT" appear in the display (see above).
 This may be unavoidable if outdoor temperatures get low enough, but the backup heating elements may also come on if the thermostat is set back and then returned to a normal temperature.
-The heat pump will then use the backup or AUX heat in order to return your apartment to its normal temperature as quickly as possible.
+The heat pump will then use the backup or Aux heat in order to return the normal temperature as quickly as possible.
 This can consume large amounts of electricity.
 In general, setting the temperature back by more than a couple of degrees in the heating season isn't recommended, unless you're leaving for an extended period, i.e., more than a day or two.
 Setting the thermostat at a reasonable setting and leaving it is usually the best way to operate a heat pump.
 If you do set back your thermostat, try to increase the thermostat setting by only a degree or two at a time, in order to keep the backup heat from coming on.

 It should also be noted that heat pumps produce air that's from 90-100 degrees, which is lower than other heating systems.
-This is normal, and doesn't mean that the system is not working efficiently
+This is normal, and doesn't mean that the system is not working efficiently.